 Maui Expectations Vs Reality Snorkel

 Additionally, there is a collection of crystalline coves at the base of the ‘Pali’ well worth checking out.
 The only catch?
 These reefs are exclusively accessed by boats.
-However, Maui Custom Charters is in the business of exclusiveness, offering ultra-private snorkeling tours to the sequestered coves and other nearby snorkel sites.
+However, Maui Custom Charters is in the business of exclusiveness, offering ultra-private snorkeling tours to sequestered coves and other nearby snorkel sites.
 While snorkeling at a secluded reef is excellent to begin with, the service provided by the Nova crew takes the experience to the next level.

 Hawaii line